Cyber Archiving, Creative Coding,

 Narratives of Asia

-The course aims to offer cross-disciplinary approaches to push the boundary of digital narrative by utilizing the cyber archiving, creative coding, and data visualisation and artificial intelligence.
+The course aims to offer cross-disciplinary approaches to push the boundary of digital narrative by utilizing the cyber archiving, creative coding, and data visualisation and interactive documentary.

 SIGGRAPH ASIA 2020 | Daegu | 第13届亞洲電腦圖形及互動技術會議展覽 | 南韓・大邱

 CODE + : Cyber Archiving, Creative Coding, and Artificial Intelligence for the Digital Heritage Narratives of Asia